 We are welcoming, open and affirming to all.
 Our services begin at 10:30 a.m.
 Sundays.
 Religious exploration for school-age children and childcare for preschoolers are available from September to May.
 Learn more about us and what happens Sundays at UUFF.

-Our growing Unitarian Universalist fellowship is led by a part-time minister, Rev. Sarah Schurr, who travels to Fairbanks eight weeks each year from her home in Oregon and is available for consultation and pastoral care between visits as well.
-Other services are lay led or feature guest ministers, ensuring a diversity of topics and voices.
+Our growing Unitarian Universalist fellowship is led by Rev. Leslie Ahuvah Fails, who joined UUFF in September 2015.
+About half our Sunday Services are lay led or feature guest speakers, ensuring a diversity of topics and voices.

 Program EmCee: Ms. E. Cology Speakers: Various Earth Heroes Lay Leader: Jeanne Olson

 This multi-generational service honors those amazing men and women who have in the past, or who are currently protecting our precious Earth.
 This multi- generational service invites all of the congregation to participate and come as their favorite Earth Hero.
 We have invited Ms. E. Cology to be our emcee once again for this program.

 Please join UUFF for the Annual Celebrate Spring!
 Auction this Saturday at 7pm.
 Silent and outcry auctions with desserts and door prizes.
 Wine and hors d’oeuvres are included in your entry of $15 per person or $25 for two.
 For more information contact Mary Ann Borchert at 479-2087

 Speaker: Rev. Leslie Ahuvah Fails Lay Leader: Lisa Sporleder